HeySkidee/practice/fuck it.md

 ## 2022: Get a job and shift to bangalore

 Give me some time to solely work on my skills. not worrying about anything else.
-I'll get back to everything later.
+I'll be back to everything later.

 Ik I'll be successful, rich af and will have a great wife. just look at the next step and take that.